COUNSELING STAFF

 MA in Clinical Mental Health – Messiah University | BA in Psychology – Carlow University

 After completing a year of internship at Anchorpoint, Ashley is now on staff full-time as a certified counselor.
 She has diverse experience working with people of all ages and backgrounds but has a deep passion for those struggling with grief and trauma.
-Ashley is currently a facilitator for a spousal loss support group and is actively pursuing training in EMDR therapy.
+Ashley is currently a facilitator for a spousal loss support group and is trained in EMDR therapy.

 Ashley utilizes a person-centered approach, integrated with strength-based perspectives.
 She pulls from a variety of techniques, such as solution-focused, CBT, and DBT.
 She is also a certified telehealth provider.